March 21, 2020 Centennial Hills Park 7101 N. Buffalo Drive Las Vegas, NV

-The city of Las Vegas will host the 2019 Las Vegas Bluegrass Festival Saturday, March 23, from 2 to 8 p.m. at Centennial Hills Park, 7101 N. Buffalo Drive.
+The city of Las Vegas will host the 2020 Las Vegas Bluegrass Festival Saturday, March 21, from 11 a.m. to 7 p.m. at Centennial Hills Park, 7101 N. Buffalo Drive.
 The event is free and open to all ages.
-Artisan vendors interested in participating can complete an application here.
+Artisan vendors interested in participating can complete an application.

 The festival lineup features some of the best bluegrass and Americana bands in the nation including:

 In addition to music, the festival will have food, beer and craft vendors.
-Artisan vendors interested in participating in the festival must submit the Vendor Application Form by 5 p.m.
-Saturday, Feb.
-23.
+Artisan vendors interested in participating in the festival must submit the Artisan Booth/ Vendor Application by Saturday, Feb.
+15.

-Children also will be able to enjoy an area designed just for them; games and activities will be programmed for them throughout the festival.
+Children will be able to enjoy a festival area designed just for them, with games and activities programmed for them throughout the festival.